JuliaLang/julia/doc/stdlib/base.rst

 .. function:: first(coll)

-   Get the first element of an ordered collection.
+   Get the first element of an iterable collection.

 .. function:: last(coll)

-   Get the last element of an ordered collection.
+   Get the last element of an ordered collection, if it can be computed in O(1) time.
+   This is accomplished by calling ``endof`` to get the last index.

 .. function:: step(r)